-In response to the guidance in Keeping Children Safe in Education (2020) the school has:
+In response to the guidance in Keeping Children Safe in Education (20201) the school has:

-- 1. Staff who understand what to do when children do not attend regularly - 2.
-Appropriate policies, procedures and responses for pupils who go missing from education (especially on repeat occasions). - 3.
-Staff who know the signs and triggers for travelling to conflict zones, FGM and forced marriage. - 4.
-Procedures to inform the local authority when we plan to take pupils off-roll when they: - a. leave school to be home educated - b. move away from the school's location - c. remain medically unfit beyond compulsory school age - d. are in custody for four months or more (and will not return to school afterwards); or - e. are permanently excluded
+- 1. Staff who understand what to do when children do not attend regularly - Appropriate policies, procedures and responses for pupils who go missing from education (especially on repeat occasions). - Updated procedures for dealing with sexual violence and harassment and how they are recorded - 4.
+Staff who know the signs and triggers for travelling to conflict zones, FGM and forced marriage. - 5.
+Updated systems for managing low level concerns and allegations against staff. - 6.
+Procedures to inform the local authority when we plan to take pupils off-roll when they: - a. leave school to be home educated - b. move away from the school's location - c. remain medically unfit beyond compulsory school age - d. are in custody for four months or more (and will not return to school afterwards); or e. are permanently excluded expected start date.

 We will ensure that pupils who are expected to attend the school, but fail to take up the place will be referred to the local authority.

-When a pupil leaves the school, we will record the name of the pupil's new school and their expected start date.
+When a pupil leaves the school, we will record the name of the pupil's new school and their